Tribler/software-based-PUF/Source Code/enrollment and testing/slave-23k640-experimental/README.md

+### Update February 2025

+PCB for new bit selection method is nearing completion.
+A render of the first revision PCB has been added to figures.
+Initial prototype requires a hardware fix to be usable and has been removed.
+Testing performed on a modified prototype board show it works well but issues arose:

+1. Unlike 23LC1024 which is 5V capable, 23K640 (3.6V max) needs a level shifter.
+A TXB has been added for on board level shifting.
+2. Executing the fast ramp causes the Arduino to reboot, possibly due to voltage sag, but this needs to be debugged.
+3. Fast ramp waveform is probably already acceptable but can benefit from some tuning of R6.
+This will make more sense when the schematic is released.

+Although it may appear a little "cart before the horse", it is necessary to build the hardware first to replicate and incorporate the research into the software-based-PUF.

 ### Fast ramp circuit

 Preliminary figures have been included showing a very unrefined fast ramp prototype circuit.
 Due to the fast rise